Ishmael-quant/Simple-Bank-Management-System-Cpp/README.md

 ### A simple Bank Management System in C++.
 It allows users to perform various operations such as:
 -  Creating a new account,
+-  Login In,
 -  Depositing money,
 -  Withdrawing money,
 -  Checking account details,
 -  Modifying account information,
 -  Viewing all existing accounts &
 -  Deleting an account.
+-  Basic File Saving of Account with Balance

 ## Output:
 ![image](https://github.com/mhy20401/Bank-Management-System-Cpp/assets/99351091/29b1571e-cac9-47b4-b0e1-32fa08bae741)